Terms & Conditions - Ground/Surface & US Domestic AirTransportation

 (d) Average Declared Value.
 For purposes of calculating SEKO’s monetary maximum of liability set forth in Section 8(c) herein, unless each Package in a larger Shipment has a separate declared value stated on the Bill of Lading at the time of shipment and Customer has paid an excess valuation charge to the extent of such declared value, SEKO shall be liable, subject to applicable Terms and Conditions in effect at the time of the Shipment, for the average declared value of the Shipment multiplied by the weight of the Packages (or pieces) adversely affected.
-The average declared value of the Shipment shall be determined by dividing the total declared value of the Shipment by the total weight of the Shipment.
+The average declared value of the Shipment shall be determined by dividing the total declared value of the Shipment by the total weight (actual product weight) of the Shipment.
 The declared value amount for the entire Shipment must be inserted on the face of the Bill of Lading for this provision to apply.

 (e) No Consequential Damages.
 IN NO EVENT SHALL SEKO BE LIABLE FOR ANY SPECIAL, INCIDENTAL, CONSEQUENTIAL OR PUNITIVE DAMAGES, INCLUDING BUT NOT LIMITED TO, LOSS OF PROFITS OR LOSS OF MARKET, LOSS OF INCOME, DAMAGES ARISING FROM LOSS, ATTORNEYS’ FEES OR PUNITIVE DAMAGES, WRONG DELIVERY, OR DAMAGE TO PROPERTY, DELAYED DELIVERY OR FAILURE TO ATTEMPT DELIVERY, WHETHER OR NOT SEKO HAD KNOWLEDGE THAT SUCH DAMAGES OR LOSSES MIGHT OCCUR.